Sivanwol/core-micro-fw/README.md

 # Project Info

-This project serves as the backend for a platform idea I had, designed to support modular administrative logic and a microservices environment.
+This project serves as the backend for a platform idea I had, The idea is for a Modular IT System that enables the management of the inventor and the services.
+It has (sadly lack of time and budget hit). to be designed to support modular administrative logic and a microservices environment.
 The project also supports Docker.

 The platform is organized as a monorepo with two main setups:
 1. **Frontend** - Contains all client interfaces for the platform.